EduDG98/React-Theory/Hooks/theory-of-hooks.md

 We can have three behaviour when we use useEffect:

 1. ``Not to add the dependecy array:`` it runs with every render.
-2. ``Add the dependency array empty:`` it only renderse the first time thecomponent is mount.
+2. ``Add the dependency array empty:`` it only renderse the first time the component is mount.
 3. ``Add dependencies in the dependency array:`` it only renders the first timen and when the dependencies change.

 ```javascript